saifrashed/writespace/README.md

 ## Usage

 Provide examples and instructions on how to use the project.
 Explain the main features and functionality.

+## Backend Architecture

+Explain the architecture and components of the project's backend.
+Provide an overview of the server infrastructure, APIs, and any other relevant information.

+## App Architecture

+Explain the architecture and components of the project's app or frontend.
+Describe the framework, libraries, and technologies used, along with their roles in the app.

+## Database Diagram

+Include a diagram showcasing the database structure and relationships used in the project.
+You can either provide an image or describe the entities and their connections in text.

 ## Configuration